David Burrows (footballer): Playing career

 In March 2002, Sheffield Wednesday signed Burrows on a free transfer and yet again he made a quick début, this time the following day, in a 0–0 league draw against Gillingham at Hillsborough.
 Injuries once again dogged Burrows as he injured both his collarbone and hamstring whilst at Sheffield Wednesday, forcing him to quit the professional game in May 2003.

 Personal life

-After retirement he moved to France with his family where he got involved with the local football community,playing and coaching several local football teams notably FC Sarlat Marcillac where he brought their team to winning the "Coupe de Dordogne".
+After retirement he moved to France with his family where he got involved with the local football community, playing and coaching several local football teams, notably FC Sarlat Marcillac where he led the team to victory in the "Coupe de Dordogne".
 He now spends time maintaining his holiday rental properties in the area.